Enrollment: Things to Know

 Additional Guest Tickets:

-To request additional guest tickets, please contact your International Institute Academic Counselor, state your name and UID#, and indicate how many additional guest tickets you would like to order.
-Recall that refunds are not available and students will be billed for all guest tickets ordered whether or not the tickets are used, so please be clear in requesting ADDITIONAL guest tickets desired, on top of any already ordered.
+Recall that refunds are not available and students will be billed for all guest tickets ordered whether or not the tickets are used.
+Because of this, please be clear in requesting the number of additional guest tickets desired, beyond any already ordered.

 ACADEMIC REGALIA